hoopsplaybook.ca

 a)

-3 catches and immediately attacks left.
-2 breaks off a basket cut (or does not start to cut).
-1 exits opposite the drive.
+3 catches and immediately attacks left, 1 exits opposite the drive.

 The blast cut creates a double gap behind 3 for a "real-estate" drive, 5 holds the corner to maintain the gap and reads the play.